 And with excessive intelligence comes emotional alienation—both from the self and from others.
 That alienation manifested in both Pirsig’s schizophrenia and the catalogue of failed relationships that Richardson so tragically documents.
 It’s no coincidence that academia, home to the most intelligent, is also home to the highest levels of occupational mental illness.

 What stops us seeing across the corpus callosum—the nerve tract that connects our brain lobes—into the right hemisphere of our minds where Quality and our other intuitive functions such as emotional balance and connectedness reside?

-We live in a society that has traditionally shamed our emotional and sexual selves—the parts of ourselves we need to connect with and healthily express in order to have true wellbeing.
+We live in a society that’s traditionally shamed our emotional and sexual selves—the parts of ourselves we need to connect with and healthily express to have true wellbeing.
 When we truly feel well, we naturally reflect that wellness into everything we do.

 Phaedrus—or should I say Pirsig?—tried to externalise Quality, to turn it into a checklist that could be followed to ensure its presence.
 He tried to make Quality something even the anodyne mechanics at the Sutherlands’ BMW shop could produce.
 He failed for the simple reason that Quality arises naturally from wellbeing, from the Zen harmony of interconnected life.

 Pirsig knew that the answer to his riddle lay in his interest in Zen.
 The leap he couldn’t make was the leap from thinking to feeling.
 Quality can’t be thought, it can only be felt.
 Shame prevented him from doing that.